Annulment – Void & Voidable Marriages

 A marriage may be voidable where:

-- Either party is under the age of sixteen (16)
+- Either party is under the age of sixteen (16) or an underage marriage without parental consent.

-- The marriage was entered under the representation and belief that the female is pregnant, the parties separate within 45 days of marriage and no child is born to the parties within 10 lunar months of the date of separation
+- The marriage was entered under the representation and belief that the female is pregnant, the parties separate within 45 days of marriage and no child is born to the parties within 10 lunar months of the date of separation.

-- Either party was incapable of contracting to marry because of incompetence at the time of marriage.
+- Either party was incapable of contracting to marry because of mental incompetence at the time of marriage.